Meditation- Dhyana

 • How did you spend your day?

-• Did you waste your time on unnecessary activities?
+• Did you waste your time on unnecessary

 • How did you behave with others?